Felforge/quant_books/README.md

 4) Implementing Derivative Models - Chris Strickland and Les Clewlow
 5) Statistical Analysis of Financial Data in R - René Carmona
 6) Asset Pricing - John H. Cochrane
+7) A Quantitative Approach to Tactical Asset Allocation (Research Paper) - Mebane T. Faber
+8) Trading and Exchanges (Not on Github) - Larry Harris
+9) Theory of Financial Risk and Derivative Pricing (Not on Github) - Jean-Philippe Bouchaud and Marc Potters
+10) Quantitative Portfolio Management (Not on Github) - Michael Isichenko
+11) The Illusion of Control (Not on Github) - Jon Danielsson
+12) Portfolio Risk Analysis (Not on Github) - Gregory Connor, Lisa Goldberg and Robert Korajczyk

 ### Quant Trading Books
 1) Quantitative Trading: How to Build Your Own Algorithmic Trading Business - Ernest P. Chan